 When these requirements are satisfied, the two main factors, which lead to switch troubles, are very much reduced.
 Though one can choose a low-resistance contact material (e.g. copper), one cannot always control the amount of pressure required to keep the two contact surfaces closed sufficiently to reduce what is called 'contact resistance'.
-A switch, for instance, which is operated many times, will eventually reach a state when its springs become weakened, with the result that pressure of the contacts is lost to such an extent that heat is generated and a breakdown of the switch follows.
+A switch, for instance, which is operated many times, will eventually reach a state when its springs become weakened, with the result that pressure of the contacts is lost to such an extent that beat is generated and a breakdown of the switch follows.

-The higher the resistance of contact material the more heat (12R walls) there will be when a current passes along it.
-The second factor involved in the design of switch contacts is the amount of pressure needed to keep the two contact surfaces together.
-All circuit-control devices, which meet the relevant specifications of the BSI, are tested very rigorously to ensure that they stand up to more wear and tear than they would meet with in normal use.
-Even so, most contact troubles met with in practice involving the use of circuit-control devices can be traced to insufficient contact pressures.
+The higher the resistance of contact material the more heat (12R walls) there will be then a current passes along it.
+The second factor involved in the design of switch contacts amount of pressure needed to keep the two contact surfaces together.
+All circuittorol devices, which meet the relevant specifications of the BSI, are tested very corously to ensure that they stand up to more wear and tear than they would meet with in second devices contact troubles met with in practice involving the use of circuitcontrol devices can be traced to insufficient contact pressures.